keyvan-m-sadeghi/assister/rfcs/text/assister-conception/README.md

 Assister Map is discussed in detail in [its own](#todo) [RFC](https://github.com/assister-ai/assister/blob/master/rfcs/README.md).
-MAP ships with Agent as the default discovery.
+MAP ships with the Agent as the default discovery.

 ### The Assister Platform (TAP/Assister)
 [the-assister-platform-tapassister]: #the-assister-platform-tapassister

-**The Assister Platform (TAP)**, or simply **Assister** is the collection of the softwares, designs and standards enabling FKGs over the web, developed by [**The Assister Community (TAC)**](https://github.com/assister-ai/assister/graphs/contributors).
+**The Assister Platform (TAP)**, or simply **Assister** is the collection of softwares, designs and standards enabling FKGs over the web, developed by [**The Assister Community (TAC)**](https://github.com/assister-ai/assister/graphs/contributors).

 TAP is [MIT licensed](https://github.com/assister-ai/assister/blob/master/LICENSE) and distributed freely encouraging forks, extensions and adoptions in domains other than the ones that originally intended by TAC.
-TAP's mission is to provide FKGs over the web by creating mechanisms for mapping domain-specific languages to JavaScript.
+TAP's mission is to provide FKGs over the web by creating mechanisms for mapping domain-specific terminology to JavaScript.
 The same design could be adopted elsewhere, for example in [Mobile applications](https://en.wikipedia.org/wiki/Mobile_app) that target other programming languages.
 As well as embracing, TAC might be willing to contribute to such efforts.